Chapter 16 Quantifying Dependence

 R Code for Frank’s Copula Plots

 We can estimate the anticipated expenses when losses surpass a specific threshold by utilizing the fitted Frank copula based on the data on losses and expenses.
 For instance, according to the data, the mean expense when losses exceed \(\$200,000\) is \(\$58,807\).
 However, when we apply the fitted Frank copula, the projected expenses when losses exceed \(\$200,000\) is \(\$26,767\).
-This indicates that the Frank copula doesn’t provide an accurate estimate and may not be suitable for this dataset.
+This suggests that the Frank copula doesn’t provide an accurate estimate and may not be suitable for this dataset.
 We will now explore other copula types.

 R Code for using the fitted Frank copula to calculate the expected level of expenses